JWock82/Pynite/README.md

 v1.5.0 (in progress)
 * Extended max/min enveloping to plate/quad meshes.
 Now you can quickly check the max/min mesh forces accross multiple load combinations in one simple command by passing a list of `combo_tags` to the functions.
 * Added max/min enveloping to torsion.
-* Fixed an error in member rotations.
+* Fixed an error in member rotations that has persisted since v1.0.0.
 Rotations about the member's local x-axis were not being applied correctly.
 They are now applied using the Rodrigues formula.

 v1.4.0
 * Added the ability to check across multiple combinations for max/min member force and deflection results using combo tags.
 Simply substitute a list of combo tags to the functions instead of a load combination name and the functions will envelope results across any combinations having the given tags.
 No more searching all combinations manually!